kedro-org/kedro/docs/source/deployment/airflow_astronomer.md

 In this section, we'll start by setting up a new blank Airflow project using Astro.
 We'll then copy the files prepared in the previous section from our Kedro project.
 Next, we'll customise the Dockerfile to enhance logging capabilities and manage the installation of our Kedro package.
 Finally, we will run and explore the Airflow cluster.

+0. To complete this section, you have to install both the [Astro CLI](https://docs.astronomer.io/astro/install-cli) and [Docker Desktop](https://docs.docker.com/get-docker/).

 1. [Initialise an Airflow project with Astro](https://docs.astronomer.io/astro/cli/develop-project) in a new folder outside of your Kedro project.
 Let's call it `kedro-airflow-spaceflights`

     ```shell